-Inpatient Care - Health care that you get when you are admitted to a hospital.
+Inpatient Care - Health care that someone gets when they are admitted to a hospital.

 List of Covered Drugs (Formulary or "Drug Guide") - A list of prescription drugs covered by the plan.
 The drugs on this list are selected by the plan with the help of doctors and pharmacists.
 The list includes both brand name and generic drugs.